John Bittrolff's house

 Despite this, we were able to piece together his background and childhood by using online records, criminal record searches, and personal accounts from people who knew him.

-John Bittrolff was born on July 1st, 1966, to John Frederick Bittrolff and Lynne F. Bittrolff (nee Norwick).
-He has two younger brothers called Timothy and Kevin.
+Bittrolff was born on July 1st, 1966, to John Frederick Bittrolff and Lynne F. Bittrolff (nee Norwick).
+He has two younger brothers named Timothy and Kevin.

 His parents separated when he was just a child.
 Around the same time, his father's brother, Kenneth Bittrolff (Uncle Kenny), started living with his mother.

-According to one source, his mother was domineering and often absent.
-However, she treated John like the golden child.
+One source said that his mother was domineering and often absent.
+However, she treated Bittrolff like "the golden child".
 In her eyes, he could do no wrong.

-One person described John as "fearless" and said that there were a number of times when he would just walk up to someone without saying a word and "start swinging."
+One person described him as "fearless" and said that there were a number of times when he would just walk up to someone without saying a word and "start swinging."

-Another neighbor claimed that he killed his family's pet cat.
+Another neighbor said that he killed his family's pet cat.

-Notably, his photo is not present in the 1984 William Floyd High School yearbook.
-Furthermore, one source told us that he was held back in 1984 and that he was actually expelled the following year after he drove a dirt bike through the school grounds and knocked over an assistant principal who attempted to stop him.
-Although John fled the scene on his bike, he was identified after an onlooker recognized him from an earlier incident.
+His photo is not present in the 1984 William Floyd High School yearbook.
+Furthermore, a source familiar with the matter told us that he was held back in 1984 and that he was actually expelled the following year after he drove a dirt bike through the school grounds and knocked over an assistant principal who attempted to stop him.
+Although "Crazy Johnny B" fled the scene on his bike, he was identified after an onlooker recognized him from an earlier incident.

 Bittrolff has worked as a self-employed carpenter throughout most of his adult life.
 Judging by public records, he owned at least two contracting companies.
 These were called "Coastal Construction" and "My 2 Boyz Contracting", both of which were registered by his wife.